 1. Backpacker Magazine

-Based on tests of dozens of hiking boots, editors like the Asolo Power Matic 200 GV boots for backpacking loads up to 80 pounds, adding that the "waterproofing proved infallible."
-Editors recommend the medium width for narrow feet and the wide width for most men.
+Review Credibility: Excellent Based on tests of dozens of hiking boots, editors like the Asolo Power Matic 200 GV boots for backpacking loads up to 80 pounds, adding that the "waterproofing proved infallible."
+They recommend the medium width for narrow feet and the wide width for most men.

-The Asolo Power Matic 200 GV hiking boot gets an overall rating of 4.4 stars out of 5 from nearly 70 reviewers.
+Review Credibility: Good The Asolo Power Matic 200 GV hiking boot gets an overall rating of 4.4 stars out of 5 from nearly 70 reviewers.
 High points include great traction, water resistance, comfort, support and durability.
 The main drawback is this boot's hefty 3.75-pound weight.
 The separately listed women's version gets 4.5 stars out of 5 from about a dozen users.

-Review: Asolo Power Matic 200 GV Gore-Tex Hiking Boots -- Men's, Contributors to REI.com
+Review: Asolo Power Matic 200 GV Gore-Tex Hiking Boots - Men's, Contributors to REI.com, As of March 2013

-The Power Matic 200 GV earns mostly positive feedback and a score of 4.5 out of 5 from about 40 owners.
-They like the pulley lacing system and praise this boot for its comfort and support.
-However, a few point out that it can take a few day hikes to break the boots in and get used to their weight.
-The waterproofing is reportedly excellent; one reviewer reports "no problems just walking through streams, no sissy rock skipping."
+Review Credibility: Good The Power Matic 200 GV earns mostly positive feedback and a score of 4.5 out of 5 from about 40 owners.
+They like the pulley lacing system and praise the boot for its comfort and support.
+However, a few point out that it can take a few day hikes to break in the boots and get used to their weight.

-Review: Asolo Men's Power Matic 200 GV Boot, Contributors to Moosejaw.com
+Review: Asolo Men's Power Matic 200 GV Boot, Contributors to Moosejaw.com, As of March 2013

-Two dozen reviewers give the Asolo Power Matic 200 GV a near-perfect rating.
+Review Credibility: Good About 30 reviewers give the Asolo Power Matic 200 GV a near-perfect rating at Backcountry.com.
 The boots are described as rugged and durable but also comfortable, at least after an initial break-in period.
-"Cruise around in them for a couple of days and you'll agree," one says.

-Review: Asolo Power Matic 200 GV Backpacking Boot -- Men's, Contributors to Backcountry.com
+Review: Asolo Power Matic 200 GV Boot - Men's, Contributors to Backcountry.com, As of March 2013

-More than a dozen owners review the Asolo Power Matic 200 GV boots, which are among the top-rated mid-weight leather hiking boots at this site.
-Most users praise their comfort and minimal break-in time, and two users say they're still fine after three years of hard use.
+Review Credibility: Good About 15 owners post comments about the Asolo Power Matic 200 GV boots, which are among the top-rated mid-weight leather hiking boots at this site.
+Most praise their comfort and minimal break-in time, and two hikers say they're still fine after three years of hard use.

-Review: Asolo Power Matic 200 GV, Contributors to Trailspace.com
+Review: Asolo Power Matic 200 GV, Contributors to Trailspace.com, As of March 2013